 The thing is, exponential growth is, in the real world, fundamentally unsustainable.
 There is nothing in nature that can grow to infinity.
 There is always some factor which, after you grow, makes it more difficult to keep growing at that speed.
 So when something tries to grow exponentially, the end result is usually a curve that looks more like this:

 That curve is called a sigmoid.
 It’s also called the logistic curve.
 It represents something that grows from a lower limit to an upper limit.
 The growth of world population is following a curve with very much that general shape.
 In developed countries it is already well into the flattening part in the upper right; in the developing world it’s more in the middle, but even there it may be past the point of fastest growth.

 Technological progress follows a similar sort of curve.
 This is well understood for particular technologies.
 Tech that is called “mature” is understood to have reached a point where additional progress is slow and incremental.
-Automobiles are an example of a mature technology.
-Progress from year to year on things like engines and suspensions and aerodynamics is much more gradual than it was a couple of generations ago.
+Piston-engined automobiles are an example of a mature technology.
+Progress from year to year is much more gradual than it was a couple of generations ago, whether you’re talking about suspension or aerodynamics or any other common aspect of the car.
 This is because the easy improvements have all been done already.
 For a really mature technology, like mechanical clocks, there is practically no sign at all of further progress being made.

 It’s hard not to conclude that this same progression applies to technology as a whole.
 In a few hundred years, we will get to a point where it is practically unheard of for there to be a “revolutionary” invention.
 Of course, by then our lives will be unrecognizably transformed compared to today — we may, in fact, no longer be even remotely human.
 But I think we can still broadly foresee some of the limitations we’ll still live under.
 Technology is not magic; it can’t make whatever we imagine.